Sidrc1210/AD-AuthGraph/README.md

 			   python visualizer.py ad_authorization_state_refined.json

-Note: Refer to the PDF Project Report (github path) to see screenshots of the expected terminal responses.
+Note: Refer to the PDF Project Report (https://github.com/Sidrc1210/AD-AuthGraph/blob/main/AD-AuthGraph_state_analysis.pdf) to see screenshots of the expected terminal responses.

 AD-AuthGraph has been conceptualized as a learning project to understand IAM (Identity and Access Management).
 Authentication and Authorization are both critical components of security strategy.
 This project is an attempt to understand the second more in-depth.
 How authorization flows and how even a single change in permission impacts the security posture of the entire network.